-Cours se Prerequisite: Calculus, Complex numbers, trigonometry functions. basic linear algebra, matric ces , and determinants, Cours se Objectives: 1 To prepare students to apply the concept of eigenvalues and Eigenvector which will further be useful in applications like Google page rank algorithms, and principal component analysis (biometric system).
+Cours e Prerequisite: Calculus, Complex numbers, trigonometry functions. basic linear algebra, ees , and determinants, Cours se Objectives: 1 To prepare students to apply the concept of eigenvalues and Eigenvector which will further be useful in applications like Google page rank algorithms, and principal component analysis (biometric system).
 2 To build a strong foundation in mathematics, provide students with the mathematics fundamentals necessary to formulate, solve, and analyze complex engineering problems.
 3 To prepare students to apply reasoning informed by contextual knowledge to engineering practice, and to work as part of teams on multi-disciplinary projects.
 4 To prepare the students to use the information from the Laplace transform to convert a continuous signal from the time domain to the frequency domain.
 5 To describe the ideas of Fourier and Laplace transforms and illustrate their application in the fields of PDE, Digital Signal Processing, Image Processing, Image Processing, Theory of wave equations, Differential equations, and many others.
 6 To get familiar with the mathematical formulation of a real-world problem, become acquainted with the problem-solving techniques theoretically, tackle several parameters into account while dealing with the problem, and make aware the students of the applications of various forms of Linear Programming.
 Cours se Outcomes: After successful completion of the course students will be able to: 1 Compute Eigenvalues and Eigenvectors, and Apply the concept to analyze several characteristics of matrices, Quadratic forms, diagonalization, and Singular value decomposition.
 2 Apply the Laplace transform and its properties to find the transform of a given function and evaluate some integrals of the real value function.
 3 Students will be able to find the Z-transform of sequences using Properties and Inverse Z-transform using series expansion, and partial fraction.
-4 Express a periodic function as a Fourier series in terms of sine and cosine functions.
-5 Formulate a given simplified description of a suitable real-world problem as a linear programming model in general, standard, and canonical forms.
-Linear programming models can be solved by using the simplex method, Big M method, and Dual simplex method.
-6 Solve Non-Linear Optimization problems using Lagrange's multiplier method and Karush Kuhn Tucker Method.